Redundancy in Distributed Proofs: Model and Notations

-\else \subparagraph{Communication Complexity.} We use results from the well studied field of communication complexity~\cite{KN,Yao79}.
+\paragraph*{Communication Complexity.} We use results from the well studied field of communication complexity~\cite{KN,Yao79}.
 In the set-disjointness (\disj) problem on $k$ bits, each of two players, Alice and Bob, is given a $k$-bit string, denoted $S_A$ and $S_B$, respectively, as input.
-They aim at deciding whether $S_A\cap S_B=\emptyset$, i.e., whether there does not exist $i\in\set{1,\ldots,k}$ such that $S_A[i]=S_B[i]=1$.
+They aim at deciding whether there does not exist $i\in\set{1,\ldots,k}$ such that $S_A[i]=S_B[i]=1$.
+We associate sets with characteristic vectors, i.e., the set includes all indexes $i$ for which $S[i]=1$.
+A standard abuse of notation leads to the following alternative definition of this problem.
+The goal in set-disjointness is to deciding whether $S_A\cap S_B=\emptyset$.
 The communication complexity of a given protocol solving \disj{} is the number of bits Alice and Bob must communicate, in the worst case, when using this protocol.
 The communication complexity of \disj{} is the minimum communication complexity of a protocol solving it.

-In \emph{nondeterministic communication complexity}, each of the players receives, in addition to its input, a binary string as a non reliable hint (these hints may depend on both input strings).
+In \emph{nondeterministic communication complexity}, each of the players receives, in addition to its input, a binary string as a hint, which may depend on both input strings, and the following holds.
+For every TRUE-instance, there exists a hint such that the players output `TRUE'; and for every FALSE-instance, for all hints, the players output `FALSE'.
 For example, a good hint for $\overline{\mbox{\disj}}$, i.e., deciding whether there exists $i\in\set{1,\ldots,k}$ such that $S_A[i]=S_B[i]=1$, is the index $i$ itself.
 Indeed, if one of the two players receives $i$ as a hint, he or she can send it to the other player, and they both check that $S_A[i]=1$ and $S_B[i]=1$.

-The communication complexity of a nondeterministic protocol for \disj{} is the sum of the number of bits the players exchange and the number of nondeterministic proof bits provided to the players in the worst case.
+The communication complexity of a nondeterministic protocol for \disj{} is the number of bits the players exchange on two input strings that are disjoint, in the worst case, when they are given optimal nondeterministic strings.
 The nondeterministic communication complexity of \disj{} is the minimum, among all nondeterministic protocols for \disj{}, of the communication complexity of that protocol.
+The following theorem holds.
 The nondeterministic communication complexity of \disj{} is known to be $\Omega(k)$, as a consequence of, e.g., Example~1.23 and Definition~2.3 in~\cite{KN}.